neajul/Hosthandleiding/content/0-0_about_this_site.md

 >Today, we use more and more cloud services in our daily lives.
 These are often run by software companies with questionable ethical integrity.
 They often lock us in walled gardens and limit our agency as users.
 Our internet and technology usage has devastating consequences for the environment.
 >
 >Self-hosting can be a more ethical approach to digital infrastructure in your personal or professional life.
 The cloud is just a bunch of servers, and you can run your own server—in many cases, retired consumer hardware like an old laptop is enough!
 It requires some technical know-how, but most of the information is freely available and much can be learned along the way.

+The first version of this text has been developed by [Lukas Engelhardt](https://lukasengelhardt.net/), [Paul Bille](https://paulbille.com/) and [Ada Reinthal](https://ada.gallery/) as part of the [Artsformation](https://waag.org/en/project/artsformation/) program and funded by [Waag](https://waag.org/en/) in Amsterdam, NL.
+If you would like to contribute, please email info (at) lukasengelhardt (.) net

 ---
 # Table of Contents